Charger and battery

 The most important property of a battery charger is that it reaches the exact voltage during the charging cycle.
 If the voltage is too high, the battery boils.
 The battery then becomes unusable due to dried-out cells and crevice corrosion, which occur when there’s high acid concentration and overheating during charging.
 If the voltage is too low, you end up with an incompletely charged battery that will lose more and more capacity until it gradually becomes unusable.

 Battery chargers and equipment

 Interruptions and ripple from voltage and current can destroy sensitive equipment connected to the battery, such as:

 Battery chargers and governmental requirements

 In the EU, all battery chargers must be CE marked.
 Third party testing and approval of equipment is required for your safety.

 CTEK battery chargers are tested and approved by Intertec SEMKO AB and UL.

 Battery chargers are often used in damp and dusty environments, such as:

-Whenever using a battery charger outdoors, you must use a charger that is approved for outdoor use.
-CTEK battery chargers are approved for outdoor use (IP65 and IP44).
+Whenever you’re using a battery charger outdoors, you must use a charger that’s approved for outdoor use.
+All CTEK battery chargers are approved for outdoor use (IP65 and IP44).